Refund Policy Design

 Deciding refund vs. fight?

-- Consider dispute type - Reason code guidance
+- Check reason code win rates - Reason code guidance

 Preventing refund abuse?